 Could we have spent less?
 Absolutely.
 Could we have spent more?
 Easily.

 We chose to stay in the city, where housing is much more expensive as are meals and attractions.
 If we had stayed in the countryside, I am certain we would have spent less, but I am 100% ok with that.

-You can sift through it all our spending habits on this Ireland Budget Template (I’d say I did pretty good not having a “chocolate” tab this time…hah!).
+You can sift through it all our spending habits on the below Ireland Budget Template (I’d say I did pretty good not having a “chocolate” tab this time…hah!).